coastalwhite/intro-power-analysis/src/aes/key-bytes.md

 going to go through every possibility and see which byte one provides the highest [correlation coefficient] between the actual power trace and our modeled power usage.
-The important realization here is that we are doing a correlation between all individual power trace points and the hypothetical power consumption and we will select the maximum correlation coefficient for all sub-key guesses.
+The important realization here is that we are doing a correlation between all individual power trace points and the hypothetical power consumption, and we will select the maximum correlation coefficient for all sub-key guesses.
 This is because we still have no idea where within the power trace the first round actually takes place.
 If we look at all points of each power trace, the location where the first round takes place should have the highest correlation.
 We will demonstrate this later on.

 ```python
 {{#include code/single_byte.py:additional_imports}}